-Content is, and should be, a major part of any decent digital marketing plan.
-Whether you're looking to increase brand awareness or capture your visitor's info, content can help you achieve your marketing goals while being helpful to your target audience.
+Content is, and should be, a major part of any effective digital marketing strategy.
+Whether you're looking to increase brand awareness, attract more traffic to your website or capture your visitor's info, content can help you achieve your marketing goals while being helpful to your target audience.
 By content, we don't just refer to blog posts or emails but a range of content types from infographics and videos to case studies and white papers.

-When creating content, it is important to consider the challenges your targeted audience is facing and offer them valuable information.
+When creating content, it is important to consider the challenges your targeted audience is facing and offer them valuable information to solve their issues.
 That will help you hit your objectives at every stage of the funnel; whether it's to increase awareness, generate new leads or support your sales team with converting a sales qualified lead into a customer.
 If you provide content which is not relatable, or too advanced/not advanced enough for the stage that the reader is in, then you risk losing them.
-This is why a content audit is so important, to help you identify what has been performing well, what could be repurposed and where there might be content gaps.
+This is why a content audit is so important, to help you identify what has been performing well, what could be repurposed and are there any content gaps.

 What is a Content Audit?

 A content audit is a time-consuming process that involves systemically reviewing the content on your website, assessing it's strengths and weaknesses, analysing metrics and ensuring that everything is aligned with your current marketing goals.
 Regular and well-conducted content audits can help you identify content gaps and repurpose existing content into other formats to ensure better conversion.
 Determining the status of your published content allows you to prioritise your future content marketing efforts.

 Ensuring you provide engaging and relevant content to your prospects throughout each stage of the Buyer Journey is key.
 A content audit will allow you to monitor if your website is performing as efficiently as possible, engaging the right prospects that will convert into high quality leads.

 The first step in developing a strong content strategy to allow you to do this is to conduct a content audit.
 Understanding what content you have already, and where the gaps exist will help you develop an effective strategy.